- What is alcohol intoxication?

 Good to know: Moderate or serious alcohol intoxication can cause the affected person to lose alertness or become semi-conscious and can also cause vomiting.
-Therefore, it is important to monitor them to minimise the risk of aspiration, or inhalation, of vomit.
+Therefore, it is important to monitor them to minimize the risk of aspiration, or inhalation, of vomit.
 Aspirated vomit can cause death through suffocation, or can lead to bacterial infection of the lungs.
-To minimize the risk of vomit being aspirated, place the affected person in the recovery position, in which the person is placed on their side, facing slightly downwards, supported by bent limbs.
+To minimize the risk of vomit being aspirated, place the affected person in the recovery position, in which the person is on their side, facing slightly downwards, supported by bent limbs.
 A person in this condition must be monitored, and their caregivers should seek emergency medical help for them immediately.

 Diagnosis of alcohol intoxication

-Good to know: If it is suspected that the person who has alcohol intoxication has consumed methanol, isopropanol or ethylene glycol rather than ethanol, an effort should be made to find out which one it was, as the treatment recommended in cases of methanol or ethylene glycol intoxication is different to that which is carried out for ethanol (see FAQs).
+If it is suspected that the person who has alcohol intoxication has consumed methanol, isopropanol or ethylene glycol rather than ethanol, an effort should be made to find out which one it was, as the treatment recommended in cases of methanol or ethylene glycol intoxication is different to that which is carried out for ethanol (see FAQs).

-The diagnosis is usually made by considering the symptoms of the affected person and a physical examination.
+The diagnosis is usually made by considering the symptoms of the affected person and performing a physical examination.
 Alcohol levels can be measured in the blood or in the breath with a breathalyzer machine.